nickboodoo/soulz/README.md

 See if you can beat the game on your first try by encountering the final boss and killing him!

 ## HOW TO RUN THE GAME
 1. Download the latest release
 2. Unzip release folder
 3. Run Soulz.exe

-## KNOWN BUGS
-1. Healing does not take an action during combat
-2. Tavern does not cost money

 ## RECENT PATCH NOTES